TheIoTLearningInitiative/IntelEdison/documentation/Workshops01.md

 ## Bot Creation by BotFather

 - Go to [Web Telegram Org](https://web.telegram.org/#/im) and sign up
-- Search for BotFather and add it, click
+- Search for BotFather and add it, click on it

 ```sh
 BotFather: